 Some places to have lunch: Au Bouchon Breton, Oyster Club, Ombelle, etc… You can find all of them and more on Mapstr with the name ‘northernitinerary’.
 After your meal in Dinard, jump on the sea bus to the Old Town of Saint-Malo.
 Not only the ride is beautiful but is also the most efficient way (takes only 10min) to get to the heart of the Old Town.

 Saint-Malo is a lot more packed with tourists than Dinard.
 The city is also bigger, but if you only have a few days available, focus on the Old Town called ‘Intra-Muros’.

-You should start by walking on the main streets of the old town, however if there is way too many people, don’t hesitate to go on parallel streets.
-They are more quiet and as pretty!
+You should start by walking on the main streets of the old town, however, if there are way too many people, don’t hesitate to go on parallel streets.
+They are quieter and as pretty!
 When discovering the city, don’t forget to pop in some stores, bakeries, spices or butter shops.
 They perfectly portray our culture and love for food.
 Some of our favorite places are on Mapstr.

 Depending on which city you are staying in, you may want to take the ferry back or drive around.
 If you have the time, some cities and villages around are worth a visit: St. Suliac, St. Lunaire, St. Briac, just to name a few!
 And the best way to enjoy your evening there is to sit on the beach, and enjoy a beautiful sunset!

 Radically different from Dinard and Saint-Malo, the city of Dinan will take you back in time!
 The city is located on 2 levels, the river level and the city center in the upper part of the town.
 The city is based roughly 20 minutes’ drive away from the coast.